liuact1986/MvvmLib/documentation/Navigation.md

 ## ISelectable

 Allows to select an existing item and not re-create a new item (for example with a tabcontrol).

-Only with ItemsRegions.
+Example with ItemsRegion.
+Select a TabITem for a TabControl

 ```cs
 public class MyTabViewModel : ISelectable